LaurenceA/agent/README.md

   - Load webpage tool.

 * Summaries:
+  - if you change a sufficiently long block, you should diff it!
   - if you ask to explore e.g. a long function or script with no heirarchical structure, then standard explore might not print any information.
 You need to force some info printed.
   - Summaries: make sure that writing files interacts correctly with sources.
   - Summaries: Optional GPT-4o-mini summaries.